aashuprasad04/Java-Learning-Journey/Strings/README.md

 s2 → “Java”

 ```
 - Seprate objects are created in Heap memory.
+- Creates a new object in heap memory, even if the same value exists in SCP.